KashifMushtaq/AesGCM_Wrappers/README.md

-# Repository projects demonstrate how AES 256 GCM Windows / Linux libraries could be used with docker containers using C#, Java and NodeJS)
+# Repository projects demonstrate how AES 256 GCM Linux library (libGcmAes.so) could be used with C#, Java and NodeJS wrappers in a docker container.

 ![C# Wrapper](/Run.png)